Central Illinois is the summer home for two oriole species, Baltimore (males are bright orange) and Orchard (males are rust orange).

 Our most popular feeder allows you to serve orioles' three favorite foods: jelly, mealworms, and fruit.

 (Keep feeders clean and replace foods 2-3 times per week to prevent them from spoiling.)

 *A note about jellies: While almost any furit flavors can be used, we encourage you to inspect ingredient panels and serve jellies that contain only natural fruit juices and sugars, not corn syrup as a main ingredient.
 The BirdBerry Jelly we keep in stock contains no corn syrup and gets great reviews from the birds!

 Jelly dishes come in hanging or pole mount models and can be used for jelly, mealworms, or fruit slices.

 Jelly Dish with Fruit Spikes

 This is a great, economy priced feeder for when you just aren't sure if you can attract orioles and don't want to make a bigger investment.
+It is also ideal for serving many other treat foods to other species.
 An optional rain shield is available.

 photo compliments of Mary Roseberry